 - Spare pistol magazines are typically stored on the 3 or 9 o’clock position of your battle belt, or attached to the outside of your spare rifle mag pouches on the left or right side of your plate carrier.

 - I have seen tons of incorrectly stored/placed magazines in my time.
-Make sure that they are correctly orientated for smooth and easy operation from the pouch directly into the firearms magazine housing; no re-orientation should take place once the magazine has been indexed.
+Make sure that they are correctly orientated for smooth and easy operation [or indexing] from the pouch directly into the firearms magazine housing; no re-orientation should take place once the magazine has been indexed.

 As a right-handed shooter, my magazine placement is as follows: